bitcraft/pyscroll/README.md

 "colorkey" methods described above.

 ## Does pyscroll support parallax layers?
-Yes/no.  Because there is no direct support in the primary editor, Tiled, I have not implemented an API for it.
-However, you can build you own parallax effects by passing "alpha=True" to the BufferedRenderer constructor.
+Not directly.
+However, you can build you own parallax effects by passing "alpha=True" to the BufferedRenderer constructor and using one renderer for each layer.
 Then it is just a matter of scrolling at different speeds.
-Be warned, that rendering alpha layers is much slower.